The york clinic

 Our Menopause Service

-At The York Clinic, we provide confidential consultations and develop an individual management plan with you.
-These can include hormone replacement therapy (HRT), other medical therapies and holistic approaches to address your symptoms.
+At York Clinic, we work with you to develop an individualised management plan tailored to your needs.
+This may include hormone replacement therapy (HRT), other medical treatments, and holistic approaches to help manage your symptoms.

 GlixPhotography 80 scaled